nikbearbrown/AI4ED/Cognitive_Type_Typography_AI/Classification_of_Typefaces/An_Illustrated_Glossary_of_Type_for_Generative_AI.md

 ## Typography terms explained with pictures

 01. Font/Typeface:

-“A collection of letters, numbers, punctuation, and other symbols used to set text (or related) matter.
-Although font and typeface are often used interchangeably, font refers to the physical embodiment (whether it's a case of metal pieces or a computer file) while typeface refers to the design (the way it looks).
-A font is what you use, and a typeface is what you see.”
+The terms "typeface" and "font" are often used interchangeably, but they do have different meanings in the context of typography:

+**Typeface**: A typeface refers to the collective design of a set of characters, including letters, numbers, punctuation, and other glyphs.
+It's the artistic design which you perceive visually; for instance, 'Times New Roman', 'Arial', and 'Baskerville' are all typefaces.
+It encompasses the aesthetic and style of the characters that make up the type family.

+**Font**: A font, on the other hand, refers to the physical embodiment or digital file of a typeface.
+In traditional printing, a font would be a specific size, weight, and style of a typeface.
+For example, '12-point Times New Roman Bold' and '10-point Times New Roman Italic' are different fonts within the Times New Roman typeface family.
+In digital terms, a font is the file that you install on your computer or use in various software applications to display and print characters.

+In essence, a typeface is what you see—the consistent visual appearance or style of the characters—while a font is what you use, a file or a set of metal pieces that delivers the typeface to the page or screen.

 02. Character:
 An individual symbol of the full character set that makes up a typeface; may take the form of a letter, number, punctuation mark, etc.